-As a result, many healthcare administrators are implementing digital healthcare kiosks to handle sensitive data, cut expenses and improve patient care.
-More and more, patients arriving at a hospital or clinic can use healthcare kiosks to register, check-in and make copayments, which can help reduce wait times and improve patient satisfaction.
+As a result, many healthcare administrators are implementing digital hospital kiosks to handle sensitive data, cut expenses and improve patient care.
+More and more, patients arriving at a hospital or clinic can use hospital kiosks to register, check-in and make copayments, which can help reduce wait times and improve patient satisfaction.
 One hospital that employed self-service kiosks lowered check-in time for first-time patients by 25 percent and for returning patients by 75 percent.

 Furthermore, physicians can use digital kiosks to pull up electronic medical records and view a patient’s entire medical history, which can help maximize valuable face-to-face time.
 Easy access to medical records through digital kiosks also can help doctors view a patient’s medical history in a digital format, which can be filtered by date, ailments, types of test, and more, which reduces the administrative time spent digging through old records.

 Studies show that one out of every five hospital radiology tests are duplicates, which costs providers approximately $20 billion dollars a year.
-Additionally, 63 percent of outpatient chart pulls were duplicate reports, an inefficiency that could be reduced dramatically through the use of healthcare kiosks.
+Additionally, 63 percent of outpatient chart pulls were duplicate reports, an inefficiency that could be reduced dramatically through the use of hospital kiosks.

-Healthcare Kiosks Can Help Relieve Stress in IT Teams
+Hospital Kiosks Can Help Relieve Stress in IT Teams

 While recent trends and federal mandates to digitize have left many providers scrambling to make sure that their modernization solutions are secure, innovative kiosk manufacturers have aimed to make IT department managers’ lives easier by building self-service machines with threat protection as a given.